Engulfing Pattern in Trading:

 A technical chart pattern called a bearish engulfing pattern alerts traders to impending price declines.
-The pattern consists of a smaller up candle (white or green), which is eclipsed or “engulfed” by a larger down candlestick (black or red).
+Pattern consists of smaller up candle which is eclipsed or “engulfed” by a larger down candlestick (black or red).

 Line, OHLC, and area charts do not give as much information as candlestick charts.
 As a result, candlestick patterns used to gauge price fluctuations across all time frames.
 There are many different candlestick patterns, but one in particular is important in forex trading.